max-mapper/get-dat/markdown/07-flatsheet.md

 - add columns
 - export a new CSV file

-Let’s export a CSV file of the eukaryota data that you cloned in the last section.
+Let's export a CSV file of the eukaryota data that you cloned in the last section.

 ```
 dat export -d organisms -f csv > organisms.csv